Lutzomyia longipalpis: Dangers of multiple blood meals

 Although the feeding of blood is important for the maturation of oocytes, too many blood meals can also negatively impact the lifespan of females.
-Lutzomyia Longipalpis, like most other blood-sucking organisms, ingest large amounts of blood in a single meal.
+Lutzomyia longipalpis, like most other blood-sucking organisms, ingest large amounts of blood in a single meal.
 A female sandfly consumes between three and ten times its body weight in one feeding.
 Blood is rich in proteins, consisting mainly of hemoglobin (Hb), which accounts for approximately 60% of the blood protein content.
 The digestion of hemoglobin results in the release of high levels of the prosthetic group heme.
 Heme acts as a toxic molecule that can generate oxygen-reactive species and bypass membranes due to its high permeability.
 Elevated levels of heme in female L. longipalpis are suspected to be the cause of increased mortality for females that have ingested multiple blood meals.

 Pathogenesis

 Leishmania infantum in a bone marrow smear.

-L. longipalpis plays a primary role in the transmission of Leishmania infantum throughout several countries in South America.This parasite directly causes visceral leishmaniasis, which is a severe disease that affects internal organs, including the spleen, liver, and bone marrow.
+Lutzomyia longipalpis plays a primary role in the transmission of Leishmania infantum throughout several countries in South America.
+This parasite directly causes visceral leishmaniasis, which is a severe disease that affects internal organs, including the spleen, liver, and bone marrow.
 The parasitic pathogen is transmitted through the bite of a sandfly, and although humans can be infected, humans cannot spread the disease further.
 Instead, domestic dogs are the primary amplification host for the parasite.

 Immune response

-The direct bite of an infected sandfly during blood feeding allows for the parasitic transmission of Visceral leishmaniasis from L. longipalpis to the vertebrate host.
+The direct bite of an infected sandfly during blood feeding allows for the parasitic transmission of visceral leishmaniasis from Lututzomyia longipalpis to the vertebrate host.
 The sandfly saliva contains potent physiological compounds that cause anticoagulant, vasodilating, and anti-inflammatory activity, which influences the immune response of the host vertebrate.
 Dogs that have been treated with the LJM17 salivary protein from L. longipalpis presented a more powerful cellular immune response in response to infection.
 Higher levels of proinflammatory cytokines and chemokines were detected with a specific increase in the production of IFN-γ and IL-10, indicating a stronger and longer-lasting immune response to the disease antigen.
 The strong immune reaction in response to exposure to the salivary protein indicates the protein's potential use in the field as a treatment to vaccinate dogs who then become immune to the disease.